LLNL/Silo/docs/objects.md

   `typelist` | Array of length `ntypes` containing the identifiers for each type.
 This argument is ignored if `ntypes` is zero, or if this parameter is `NULL`.
   `ntypes` | Number of types, or zero if type information was not provided.

 * **Returned value:**

-  DBPutFacelist returns zero on success or -1 on failure.
+  Returns zero on success or -1 on failure.

 * **Description:**

   The `DBPutFacelist` function writes a facelist object into a Silo file.
   The `name` given to this object can in turn be used as a parameter to the `DBPutUcdmesh` function.

-  Notes:

   See [`DBPutUcdmesh`](#dbputucdmesh) for a full description of the facelist data structures.

 ---
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 ### `DBPutUcdvar()`

-* **Summary:** Write a vector/tensor `UCD` variable object into a Silo file.
+* **Summary:** Write a scalar/vector/tensor UCD variable object into a Silo file.

 * **C Signature:**